sequenceiq/blog/source/_posts/2014-07-15-announcing-cloudbreak.markdown

 ##Docker and the cloud

-At SequenceIQ we are running all our core processes in Docker containers - and that is true for Hadoop and the whole ecosystem as well.
-While we have [blogged](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) and open sourced lots of [things](https://hub.docker.com/u/sequenceiq/) related to our Dockerized environments, Cloudbreak is build on the foundation of these works and reusing the same technologies we have released before.
+At SequenceIQ we are running all our core applications and processes in Docker containers - and that is true for Hadoop and the whole ecosystem as well.
+During the last few months we have [blogged](http://blog.sequenceiq.com/blog/2014/06/19/multinode-hadoop-cluster-on-docker/) and open sourced all of [building blocks](https://hub.docker.com/u/sequenceiq/) of our Dockerized environments and Cloudbreak is built on the foundation of these works and reusing the same technologies we have released before.

-* Docker containers - all the Hadoop ecosystem is installed and running inside Docker containers, and these containers are `shipped` between different cloud vendors, keeping it cloud agnostic
+* [Docker containers](https://hub.docker.com/u/sequenceiq/) - all the Hadoop ecosystem is installed and running inside Docker containers, and these containers are `shipped` between different cloud vendors, keeping it cloud agnostic
-* Apache Ambari - to declaratively define of a Hadoop cluster
+* [Apache Ambari](https://github.com/sequenceiq/ambari-rest-client) - to declaratively define of a Hadoop cluster
-* Serf - for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available for dynamic clusters
+* [Serf](https://github.com/sequenceiq/docker-serf) - for cluster membership, failure detection, and orchestration that is decentralized, fault-tolerant and highly available for dynamic clusters

 <!-- more -->

 While there is an extensive list of articles explaining the benefits of using Docker, we would like to highlight our motivations in a few bullet points.

+* Write once, run anywhere - our solution uses the same Docker containers on different cloud providers, `dockerized` environments or bare metal, no difference at all
 * Reproducible, testable environment - we are recreating complete config environments in seconds, and being able to work with the same container on our laptop and production/cloud environment
 * Isolation - each container is separated and runs in his own isolated sandbox
-* Versioning - we are able to easily modify containers, and ship only the changed bits saving bandwith; essential for large clusters
+* Versioning - we are able to easily modify containers, and ship only the changed bits saving bandwith; essential for large clusters deployed in the cloud
-* Central repository - you can build an entire cluster from a trusted and centralized container repository
+* Central repository - you can build an entire cluster from a trusted and centralized container repository, the Docker Registry/Hub
 * Smart resource allocation - containers can be `shipped` anywhere and resources can be allotted